Salmonella Outbreak Linked To Raw Turkey

 There is a looming cause for concern in the air as Thanksgiving Day approaches amid a salmonella outbreak that has been linked to turkey.

-According to People, this recent outbreak doesn’t mean people should fear having turkey at Thanksgiving this year as the CDC has not linked it to the turkey itself but to the mishandling of turkey.
+According to People, this recent outbreak doesn’t mean people should fear eating turkey at Thanksgiving this year as the CDC has not linked it to the turkey itself but to the mishandling of turkey.
 More specifically, the mishandling of raw turkey.

 At least one person has been confirmed dead and another 164 are sick following the outbreak of salmonella linked to raw turkey across 35 different states including New York, Texas, California, Illinois, and Minnesota.